English 30 Language Technology and Culture (Spring 2009)

 Sony Reader reflective commentary

 I’ve finished my reflective commentary on using the Sony Reader in my graduate seminar and on possible redesigns for the Reader.
 I thought I’d share my commentary here.
-It’s a bit long (11.5 pages), so I’m attaching it to this post as a PDF file if you are interested in reading it.
-Final Reflective Commentary [...]
+It’s a bit long (11.5 pages), so I’m attaching it to this … Continue reading

 some random stuff akin to notes to you the reader